RobinKarlsson/RK-Resource-001/README.md

 - Column 21.
 If member has a custom avatar

+- Column 22.
+Number of site awards

+- Column 23.
+Number of tournament trophies

+- Column 24.
+Number of game trophies

+- Column 25.
+Number of fun trophies

 This data can be presented and sorted using option 7 in the main script